johnridesabike/acutis/docs/index.md

 ---

 Acutis is a template language that features static typing, pattern matching, and asynchronous template components.
-You can render the templates like a script or compile them to JavaScript files.
-It's a simple alternative to engines like Mustache, Handlebars, Liquid, and Nunjucks.
+You can execute your templates like scripts or compile them to self-contained JavaScript files.

 [Source code] | [Changelog]